 Proposition 4.
-Post-entry international growth is accelerated by a set of interrelated managerial and firm capabilities that underpin (a) the sensing of international opportunities (cross-border awareness, the capability to perceive demand and competition in the international market, and the capability to envisage future global trends), (b) the seizing of international opportunities (the capability to piggyback SOE networks and government support, e-commerce platform capability, online delivery and virtual team management capability, technological capability, and the capability to modify business models), and (c) the reconfiguration process (the capability to manage international customer networks, and international collaboration capability).
+Post-entry international growth is accelerated by a set of interrelated managerial and firm capabilities that underpin (a) the sensing of international opportunities (cross-border awareness, the capability to perceive demand and competition in the international market, and the capability to envisage future global trends), (b) the seizing of international opportunities (the capability to piggyback SOE networks and government support, e-commerce platform capability, online delivery and virtual team management capability, technological capability, and the capability to modify business models), and (c) the reconfiguration process (the capability to exploit transnational online communities, the capability to manage international customer networks, and international collaboration capability).